lhaykus/ORM-e-commerce/readme.md

 # E-Commerce App

-An app using Sequelize and Express to build back end databases and API routes for an e-commerce site.
+An app using Sequelize and Express.js to build back end databases and API routes for an e-commerce site.

 ## Technology Used